-This 24-month fellowship, beginning between July 1 and September 1, 2019, is focused primarily on adult clinical neuropsychology.
-The fellowship meets Houston Conference Guidelines for training in neuropsychology and has recently been approved for membership by the Association of Postdoctoral Programs in Clinical Neuropsychology.
+This 24-month fellowship, beginning between August 1 and September 12, 2022, is focused primarily on adult clinical neuropsychology.
+The fellowship meets Houston Conference Guidelines for training in neuropsychology and is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology.
 The fellowship involves opportunities to see adult patients through the general Neuropsychology Clinic and specialty neuropsychology clinics.
-Pediatric training opportunities are also available for interested applicants.

 Why Wake Forest

 Atrium Health Wake Forest Baptist Medical Center, is a Level I trauma center located in Winston-Salem, North Carolina and home to the Wake Forest School of Medicine.
 As with most academic medical centers, Atrium Health Wake Forest Baptist strives to fulfill the integrated missions of patient care, research and teaching, and providing patients with leading-edge technology and clinical trials.

 The objective of providing high-quality clinical care and research training to postdoctoral level fellows is very much in accord with the tripartite institutional mission of the Medical School and Medical Center.
 More specifically, as with other graduate medical education programs at the School of Medicine, our program's mission is to train professionals who will become recognized as leaders in clinical care, applied research, and education.